-AINs face competition from a number of long-

-from "lone wolf" investors t provide grants.
-In addition, there are newer platforms and AICs based in more developed markets
+AINs face competition from a number of long-established capital providers (Figure 15) ranging from "lone wolf" investors to large institutions that provide grants.
+In addition, there are newer entities such as equity crowdfunders, online fundraising platforms and AINs based in more developed markets setting up offices in the region.

-- Foreign AINs entering the region: Whilst the SEA market has mainly been served by AINs based in the region, there is a growing perception that new entrants from outside of SEA are entering the market.
-One of the notable players is Investible - an Australian AIN which expanded into the region in 2018 and has an office in Singapore33. - Donor-driven competition: 50 percent of AINs questioned by the research team perceived competition from a growing number of AINs entering the market that are supported by large grants from donors, or governments.
-Usually tender-driven, these pools of resources are relatively unknown amongst AIN stakeholders, few of which have direct knowledge of the non-profit ecosystem. - New early-stage financing alternatives for entrepreneurs: As the capital market develops, accelerators, equity crowdfunding platforms, grant funders, VCs and initial coin offerings (ICOs) are emerging as competitors to AINs for risk capital.
-The growing prevalence of financial instruments is slowly closing the gap in the informal equity market for entrepreneurs across the region.
-This trend is visible in more developed markets such as Singapore and Malaysia where there is a sophisticated financial infrastructure, matched with investor-friendly regulations, that supports innovation in the financial technology sector.
-As an example, in 2020 the media agency e27 launched a fundraising platform to connect SEA startups and investors34.
+Foreign AINs entering the region: Whilst the SEA market has mainly been served by AINs based in the region, there is a growing perception that new entrants from outside of SEA are entering the market.
+One of the notable players is Investible - an Australian AIN which expanded into the region in 2018 and has an office in Singapore33.
+It was a strategic move to diversify their global portfolio of early-stage companies.

-Type of Competitor Example Entity Competing with AICs for Investors Competing with AICs for Entrepreneurs Newly Entered New AIN entrants Investible Singapore ~ Equity Crowdfunders Crowdo Indonesia, Malaysia & Singapore Likuid Indonesia ~ \checkmark Fundraising Platforms E27 Pro Singapore ~ ~ Initial Coin Offering (ICO) Tokenize Xchange Singapore ~ ~ Established "Lone Wolf" Angels ~ Financial Advisors Connecting Founders Thailand Fundedhere Singapore ~ ~ Grant Funders ~ Micro/Seed VCs East Ventures Indonesia 500 Startups Indonesia, Malaysia, Singapore, Vietnam ~ \checkmark
+Donor-driven competition: 50 percent of AINs questioned by the research team perceived competition from a growing number of AINs entering the market that are supported by large grants from donors, or governments.
+Usually tender-driven, these pools of resources are relatively unknown amongst AIN stakeholders, few of which have direct knowledge of the non-profit ecosystem.

+^{33.} Lee, T. (2018) 'In brief: Invite-only, high-net-worth investor club expands to Singapore'

+Type of Competitor Example Entity Competing with AINs for Investors Competing with AINs for Entrepreneurs

+Newly Entered New AIN entrants Investible Singapore ~

+Equity Crowdfunders Crowdo Indonesia, Malaysia & Singapore ~ ~

+Likuid

+Indonesia

+Fundraising Platforms E27 Pro ~ ~

+Singapore ·

+Initial Coin Offering Tokenize Xchange ~

+(ICO) Singapore • •

+Established "Lone Wolf" Angels ~

+Financial Advisors Connecting Founders Thailand

+Fundedhere

+Singapore \checkmark \checkmark

+Fundnel

+Singapore

+Grant Funders ~

+Micro/Seed VCs East Ventures

+~ ~

+500 Startups • ÷

+Indonesia, Malaysia, Singapore, Vietnam